DataDog/system-tests/lib-injection/README.md

 1) Manually via Kubernetes annotations as described here: https://docs.datadoghq.com/tracing/trace_collection/admission_controller/.
 2) Automatically with Remote Config via the Datadog UI.

 References to "manual" and "auto" in the tests refer to these different features, respectively.
+Under the hood the two mechanisms rely on the same logic to instrument the application.

 ## How does it work?